AdobeDocs/experience-platform.en/help/segmentation/ui/lookalike-audiences.md

 ---
 solution: Experience Platform
 title: Look-alike Audiences
-description: Learn how to target new high-value audiences in Real-Time Customer Data Platform using look-alike audiences.
+description: Learn how to target new high-value audiences in Adobe Experience Platform using look-alike audiences.
 ---

 # Look-alike audiences guide

-In Real-Time Customer Data Platform, look-alike audiences provide intelligent insights on each of your audiences, leveraging machine-learning-based insights to identify and target high-value customers with your marketing campaigns.
+In Adobe Experience Platform, look-alike audiences provide intelligent insights on each of your audiences, leveraging machine-learning-based insights to identify and target high-value customers with your marketing campaigns.

 With look-alike audiences, you can create expanded audiences that target customers similar to your high-performing audiences or target customers similar to previously converted audiences.